 - Manage both acute and chronic medical conditions

 - Provide patient teaching

 Despite being nationally board certified, an FNP’s scope of practice is largely determined by the state in which licensure was obtained.

 While there is no specific professional organization for FNPs, both the American Academy of Nurse Practitioners and the American College of Nurse Practitioners represent all types of Nurse Practitioners, including FNPs.
-They provide guidance and support for all practicing NPs.
-Check out their websites and click here for additional information.
+They provide guidance and support for all practicing Nurse Practitioners.
+Check out their website and click here for additional information.